Leased Lines UK

-What is a leased line?
+What is a Leased Line?

 A fibre optic leased line is a dedicated connection delivered directly to your business premises from the local exchange, providing robust and guaranteed high-speed performance, irrespective of the line’s length.
 It is the ideal option for businesses that regard high-speed internet access as mission-critical across both voice and data.

 Simply put, a leased line is a dedicated, fixed-bandwidth, symmetric data connection.
 It is the fastest, most secure and most reliable data connection option available on the market today for internet critical businesses.
 Why not contact Juno Telecoms, as the top UK leased line providers, to explore the leased line cost options available to you?

 They can be used to: